Marklin2289/polygon-learning/markdown/pyth/PYTH_CONNECT.md

 If you'd like, take a few minutes to learn more about how Pyth's [account structure](https://docs.pyth.network/how-pyth-works/account-structure) & [price aggregation](https://docs.pyth.network/how-pyth-works/price-aggregation) work by reviewing the official documentation.

-If you are interested in the specifics of the Pyth protocol, check out the [Pyth whitepaper](https://s3.us-east-2.amazonaws.com/pyth.whitepaper/whitepaper.pdf), which explains how all aspects of the protocol work.
+If you are interested in the specifics, check out the [Pyth whitepaper](https://s3.us-east-2.amazonaws.com/pyth.whitepaper/whitepaper.pdf) which explains how the protocol operates.